Local online marketing ideas for your business

 This post is a great example of useful content.
 It takes a long time to get this type of article together, many hours and lots of knowledge, but it's worth it in the long run.

-Use blogs for news and more short term information but long term information should be a new website page, think magazines (blogs) versus book (web pages)
+Use blogs for news and more short term information, they are awesome for this.
+If the information is going to be relevant for a long time think about adding a new website page, think magazines (blogs) versus book (web pages)

 GET MORE REVIEWS